Arab Republic of Egypt (Egypt)

 Does the country’s constitution mention capital punishment?

-Egypt’s Constitution references neither capital punishment nor the right to life.
-Egypt’s Constitution provides that the principles of Shari’a law are the “principal source of legislation,” so principles that permit or limit application of the death penalty under Shari’a law may be influential in determining whether a particular application of the death penalty in Egypt violates fundamental rights.
+There is no explicit mention of capital punishment in the Constitution.
+The Constitution of Egypt highlights that “every citizen has the right to live at present and in the future” and that every person has the right to a safe life.
+The Constitution provides that the principles of Shariah law are the “principal source of legislation,” so principles that permit or limit the use of the death penalty under Shariah law may be influential in determining whether a particular application of the death penalty in Egypt violates fundamental rights.

 Offenses Punishable by Death